-- A proper Green design must consider the temperature zone of the location and design accordingly.
+- A proper High Performance design must consider the temperature zone of the location and design accordingly.
 A Green home in Minnesota will be designed very differently than a Green home in Florida.
 The Midwest is toughest location since it has high heating and high cooling loads.

 - Large overhangs and proper window placement for solar heating in the winter (when the sun is low on the horizon) and solar shading in the summer (when the sun is high on the horizon).

 - Orient the home to take advantage of prevailing breezes in the spring, summer, and fall.

 Resource Efficiency and Durability